ncdcommunity/NodeRED-Dashboard-Machine-Up-Time-Monitoring-Sensor/README.md

 ![image](https://github.com/ncdcommunity/NodeRED-Dashboard-Machine-Up-Time-Monitoring-Sensor/assets/159818736/4ace4531-8b2e-4a90-8c5e-a37a3e2ae1f4)

 > [!IMPORTANT]
-> This Subflow only works with type sensors (“sensor_type”: 108) which corresponds to Machine Up Time Monitoring.​
+> This Subflow only works with type sensors (“sensor_type”: 108) which corresponds to **Machine Up Time Monitoring**.​

 ## Requirements/Dependencies:

 To import this subflow it is necessary to have previously installed:

-- Node-RED
+- Node-RED development tool.
-- @ncd-io/node-red-enterprise-sensors
+- @ncd-io/node-red-enterprise-sensors npm
-- @flowfuse/node-red-dashboard
+- @flowfuse/node-red-dashboard npm

 ## Install "ncd-io/node-red-enterprise-sensors":

-Within your Node-RED instance go to the main menu (top right) and select the "Manage palette" option:
+Within your Node-RED instance go to the main menu (top right) and select the **"Manage palette"** option:

 ![image](https://github.com/ncdcommunity/NodeRED-Dashboard-Machine-Up-Time-Monitoring-Sensor/assets/159818736/48c0b0a3-9a63-4cde-9103-54501e2bb6e2)

-In the window, select the "Install" tab:
+In the window, select the **"Install"** tab:

 ![image](https://github.com/ncdcommunity/NodeRED-Dashboard-Machine-Up-Time-Monitoring-Sensor/assets/159818736/a9a9421f-4a99-4dd4-b15f-0f5f0a6707c9)

-In the search field enter "@ncd" you will see the following:
+In the search field enter **"@ncd-io/node-red-enterprise-sensors"** you will see the following:

 ![image](https://github.com/ncdcommunity/NodeRED-Dashboard-Machine-Up-Time-Monitoring-Sensor/assets/159818736/625eecf4-8d6b-463d-9671-9999e45142a6)

-Click the "Install" button to start the installation process, a window will appear at the top of the screen, asking you to confirm the installation:
+Click the **"Install"** button to start the installation process, a window will appear at the top of the screen, asking you to confirm the installation:

 ![image](https://github.com/ncdcommunity/NodeRED-Dashboard-Machine-Up-Time-Monitoring-Sensor/assets/159818736/9c540c5e-6f01-478c-9ce0-8d5975d9344c)